readersinternational/readersinternational.org/_books/the-land.md

 cover:  ./assets/images/the-land.jpg
 permalink: /the-land

+layout:book
+---
-layout:*“An almost classic account of the notoriously poor area of its author’s birth.”*
+*“An almost classic account of the notoriously poor area of its author’s birth.”*
 FINANCIAL TIMES
 <br><br>
 *“Tears at you like an early Buñuel movie”*		THE OBSERVER